koriolismsu/koriolismsu.github.io/papers.md

 ## Peer-Reviewed papers

 * Shanin, A. V., & Korolkov, A. I. (2022).
 Diffraction by a Dirichlet right angle on a discrete planar lattice.
 Quart.
 Appl.
 Math., 80, 277–315.

 * Shanin, A. V., Korolkov, A. I., & Kniazeva, K. S. (2022).
-Saddle point method for transient processes in waveguides.
-J. Theor.
-Comput.
-Acoust.
-(Accepted).
+Saddle Point Method for Transient Processes in Waveguides.
+In Journal of Theoretical and Computational Acoustics (Vol. 30, Issue 04).

 * Korolkov, A. I., Kniazeva, K. S., & Shurup, A. S. (2022).
 Acoustic Location Based on Triple Correlation.
 Bulletin of the Russian Academy of Sciences: Physics, 86(1), 70–73.